meganz/sdk/bindings/doc/java/sphinx/source/gettingstarted.rst

 .. code:: java

-    // Upload
+    // Update
     megaApiJava.startUpload("README.md", parentDirectory, this);

-If there is an old node with the same name you may want to delete that node before uploading the new node.
+If there is an old node with the same name you may want to delete that node before updating with the new node.
 This is the topic of the next section.

 ^^^^^^
 Delete